CthulhuUSN/machine_learning/README.md

-# machine_learning
+# Machine Learning
- repo to hold misc machine and deep learning things
+ repo to the notebooks and projects I am working on.